bramstein/fontfaceobserver/README.md

 # Font Face Observer [![Build Status](https://travis-ci.org/bramstein/fontfaceobserver.png?branch=master)](https://travis-ci.org/bramstein/fontfaceobserver)

-Font Face Observer is a small `@font-face` loader and monitor (3.5KB minified and 1.3KB gzipped) compatible with any web font service.
-It will monitor when a web font is applied to the page and notify you.
-It does not limit you in any way in where, when, or how you load your web fonts.
+Font Face Observer is a small `@font-face` loader and monitor (3.5KB minified and 1.3KB gzipped) compatible with any webfont service.
+It will monitor when a webfont is loaded and notify you.
+It does not limit you in any way in where, when, or how you load your webfonts.
 Unlike the [Web Font Loader](https://github.com/typekit/webfontloader) Font Face Observer uses scroll events to detect font loads efficiently and with minimum overhead.

 ## How to use

 Include your `@font-face` rules as usual.
 Fonts can be supplied by either a font service such as [Google Fonts](http://www.google.com/fonts), [Typekit](http://typekit.com), and [Webtype](http://webtype.com) or be self-hosted.
-It doesn't matter where, when, or how you load your fonts.
 You can set up monitoring for a single font family at a time:

 ```js
 var font = new FontFaceObserver('My Family', {